Petition opposing Crusaders name change following Christchurch mosque attacks nears 25,000 supporters

 The name has been seen as insensitive by many, given its links to the historical military campaigns launched by Christians against Muslims.

-The branding and pre-game mascots, which feature knights riding on horseback in chainmail, waving swords and with crosses on their chests, has also come under scrutiny.
+The branding and pre-game mascots, which feature knights riding on horseback in chainmail, waving swords and with crosses on their chests, have also come under scrutiny.

 However opinion has been heavily divided among fans, and Crusaders' supporter Shane Cannons started an online petition calling on the franchise to keep its name.
 He said he hoped he was not the "only one".